Cheryl Sosnowski - artist, mindfulness meditation + creativity trainer, entrepreneur and inventor. I have a patent and everything!

 I grew up in an very abusive childhood.
 I was told I was unwanted, and that I was “rotten.”
 I was abused sexually, mentally and emotionally by multiple family members.
 We were also poor, definitely what you can call “white trash” - but I later learned that THAT term has nothing to do with money - it’s a mindset attached to lack of self-worth.
 So like most girls who go through what I did, I turned into a statistic.
 I was drinking and smoking pot by the time I was 12.
 I dropped out of high school in 10th grade and lived for a year as a teenage runaway on the streets of LA.
 By the grace of GOD I was never prostituted or got into serious drugs, like I saw many of my friends get into and some even die from.
 I lived in a group home, and with a friend, and in foster homes.
 Which believe me, no one wants a teenage girl with an attitude in their home for very long.
 I was sent to live with my “dad” - which basically turned out to be an even bigger party scene than where I was.
 I met a man who was older than me when I was 16 and moved in with him.

 His mom was a high-school guidance counselor who insisted I was much too smart to be living the way I was living.
 She encouraged me to go back to high school.
-I went to college briefly and dropped out for a “good job”.
+I stopped drinking and smoking and began to answer that feeling in me that there HAD to be more than this.
+I went to college briefly and dropped out for what was then, a great job.

 Suicide Attempt + God